Ned Lamont: 2006 U.S. Senate election

 On March 13, 2006, Lamont announced his campaign for the U.S. Senate against incumbent Joe Lieberman.
 On July 6, Lamont debated Lieberman on television, covering issues such as the Iraq War, energy policy, and immigration.
-During the debate, Lieberman argued he was being subjected to a litmus test on the war, insisted he was a "bread-and-butter Democrat," and on many occasions asked, "who is Ned Lamont?"
-Lieberman then asked Lamont if he would release his income tax returns, which he did afterward.
+During the debate, Lieberman argued he was being subjected to a litmus test on the war, insisted he was a "bread-and-butter Democrat", and repeatedly asked, "Who is Ned Lamont?"
+Lieberman also asked Lamont if he would release his income tax returns, which he did afterward.

 Lamont focused on Lieberman's supportive relationship with Republicans, telling him "if you won't challenge President Bush and his failed agenda, I will."
 He criticized Lieberman's vote for the Energy Policy Act of 2005, which he dubbed the "Bush–Cheney–Lieberman energy bill."
 In response to the assertion that he supported Republican policies, Lieberman stated he had voted with Senate Democrats 90% of the time.
 Lamont argued the three-term incumbent lacked the courage to challenge the Bush administration on the Iraq War.
 He also criticized Lieberman for supporting federal intervention in the Terri Schiavo case.

 On July 30, The New York Times editorial board endorsed Lamont.
 The same day, The Sunday Times reported that Bill Clinton warned Lieberman not to run as an independent if he lost the primary to Lamont.
 Pledging to refuse money from lobbyists during the election, Lamont funded most of his own campaign, with donations exceeding $12.7 million.

-Lamont won the primary with 52% of the vote (this was the only Senate race in 2006 where an incumbent lost re-nomination).
+Lamont won the primary with 52% of the vote.
+(This was the only Senate race in 2006 where an incumbent lost re-nomination.)
 In his concession speech, Lieberman announced he was standing by his earlier statements that he would run as an independent if he lost the primary.
 Running under the banner of Connecticut for Lieberman, Lieberman won the general election with nearly 50% of the vote (exit polls showed Lieberman won 33% of Democrats, 54% of independents, and 70% of Republicans).
 The Sundance Channel documentary film Blog Wars chronicled the influence political blogging had on the election.

 While some Research 2000 polls commissioned by the Daily Kos in 2007 and 2008 found he would win a Senate rematch with Lieberman by growing margins, Lamont said he was not considering another campaign for Senate.
 Research 2000 was later accused by the Daily Kos of fabricating their polling data.
 A lawsuit ended in 2012 with a default judgement against Research 2000.